(Identity & Access Management Specialist)

 The successful applicant will have:

 To apply, please submit your CV and Covering Letter via our application portal.
-For informal enquiries, please contact Ian Scott (Head of platform and Security Inf Services) on I.Scott@mmu.ac.uk
+For informal enquiries, please contact Rob Collins (Head of Core Infrastructure Services) on R.Collins@mmu.ac.uk

 Manchester Metropolitan University is committed to supporting the rights, responsibilities, dignity, health and wellbeing of staff and students through our commitment to equality, diversity and inclusion.